Alamantus/robbie.antenesse.net/now.md

     - Got a Humble Bundle full of books, and I crocheted a silly little hat for my puppy.
 - Training my new puppy
     - She's adorable and extremely good for a puppy, but she's still a puppy with lots to learn.
+- Damaged the car and it had to be in the shop for more than 2 months
+    - Living with 1 car was really rough, but we made it through and have the car back again.